What is Intellectual Property?

 Under the General Regulations a register of modules exempt under (d) must be kept.
-If you think your module may be exempt contact Karen Anderson or Angela Gascoyne to arrange for it to be added to the register and for further guidance.
+If you think your module may be exempt please contact Karen Anderson firstname.lastname@example.org to arrange for it to be added to the register and for further guidance.

 Where a module is exempt there should be contractual arrangements in place to illustrate how the IP will be shared.
 Further guidance on this will be added to the website.
 For support on producing the contract and guidance on authorised signatories contact Karen Anderson

 For information relating to standard contracts for research students visit http://www.shef.ac.uk/ris/contracts